Process Art Activity with Bell Pepper Stamps

 This post contains affiliate links.
 Privacy and Disclosure

 In this painting activity we use red, green and yellow peppers.
+Save the tops of the peppers you remove during meal preparation.

 The stems of these peppers make great handles for kids to hold.
 This allows kids to easily stamp designs onto paper.